sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-exploration.rst

 The below workflow:

-* Graphs the distribution of books by the year published
+* Graphs the distribution of books by the year published.
-* Calculates the cardinality of the string columns
+* Calculates the cardinality of the string columns.

 .. figure:: ../../../_assets/tutorials/data-engineering/books-recommendations/books_exploration.PNG
    :alt: books-recommendations
-   :width: 90%
+   :width: 70%

 Grouping Books by Year Published